mozman/ezdxf/docs/source/dxfinternals/vport_table.rst

 VPORT Configuration Table
 =========================

-The `VPORT`_ table stores the model space viewport configurations.
+The `VPORT`_ table stores the modelspace viewport configurations.
 A viewport configuration is a tiled view of multiple viewports or just one viewport.

 .. image:: gfx/tiled_view.png